minebreaker/Abukuma/documentation/readme.md

 ### Simplicity

 * Immutable objects
+* Persistent data structure
-* Function-oriented(Router as a function, handler as a function)
+* Function-oriented (router as a function, handler as a function)

 ### Explicit rather than implicit